muscaa/telebot-rccar-esp32/README.md

 ### #5.
 Train tracking system

-The app allows adding/deleting a locomotive with an id, adding/deleting a wagon with id and type, displaying all locomotives and wagons, searching for a locomotive by id, searching for a wagon by id and type, creating trains by coupling/decoupling wagons from/to a locomotive.
+The app allows adding/deleting a train with an id, adding/deleting a wagon with id and type, displaying all trains and wagons, searching for a train by id, searching for a wagon by id and type and coupling/decoupling wagons from/to a train.

 ## Building/Running from source with `gcc`